till-tietz/till-tietz/README.md

--  Mostly working on bayesian methods for causal inference & ML
+-  Mostly working on Bayesian methods for causal inference & ML
 -  Trying to tackle problems related to selection bias and m-graph learning
 -  doing more work in and learning more about C++ these days